pydesc/PyDesc/doc/cookbook.md

  In this case -- only residues will be used.

 That features give another possibility of criterion customization.
- It allows to specify for which types of atom sets calculation of contacts will be performed.
+ It allows specifying for which types of atom sets calculation of contacts will be performed.
  For example, it enables excluding ligands from calculation for certain criteria by passing this selection: